-The plan shows the area where development is taking place.
-The development is being marketed under the name ‘Limes Park’.
+The plan shows the area where development took place.
+The development was being marketed under the name ‘Limes Park’.
 Taylor Wimpey were responsible for development of the areas bordered in purple, but they brought in other builders.
 The top area of this is the main hospital site where many buildings have been retained and refurbished.
 The refurbishments have been done by specialist Thomas Homes, who also built some adjacent new homes.
 Here will be the main community and commercial areas.
 The lower section is new housing on the green field site between the current development and the North Hampshire NHS Trust.

 Persimmon Homes were responsible for the development shown in red.

 The blue area is the former golf course land for which Homes and Communities that is being developed by Barratt David Wilson.
 585 homes are scheduled for completion in 2020/21.